Select your trip dates

 How do we calculate ticket prices?

-Meet your crew at the Sea Landing in the Santa Barbara Harbor (at 301 West Cabrillo Blvd, Santa Barbara, CA).
+Meet your crew at the Santa Barbara Landing in the Santa Barbara Harbor (301 West Cabrillo Blvd, Santa Barbara, CA).

 You will board the Vision at 7:30 pm to load gear and check in with our crew.
 A mandatory briefing will occur at 9:00 pm, and all loading of personal items should be completed before then.
 All guests must be present for the briefing.
 After the briefing, and once the manifest has been signed, passengers are not allowed to leave the vessel.
 Weather permitting, we plan on departing right after the briefing at 9:30 pm.